MoniswapFi/docs/protocol.md

 #### Functions:

-*`addLiquidityETH(address token, bool stable, uint256 amountTokenDesired, uint256 amountTokenMin, uint256 amountETHMin)`*
+*`addLiquidityETH(address token, bool stable, uint256 amountTokenDesired, uint256 amountTokenMin, uint256 amountETHMin)`* - Add to existing or create new liquidity.

   - token - Address of token to pair against ETH
+  - stable - If this is a stable or v